kianmeng/webservice-ipapi/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2019 by Kian Meng, Ang.
+This software is Copyright (c) 2019 Kian Meng, Ang.

 This is free software, licensed under: